JanLinnenbrink/kNNDM_paper/README.md

-﻿# k-fold Nearest Neighbour Distance Matching Cross-Validation for map validation in the CAST R package
+﻿# kNNDM: k-fold Nearest Neighbour Distance Matching Cross-Validation for map accuracy estimation

 This repository contains the R-scripts used in the paper "k-fold Nearest Neighbour Distance Matching Cross-Validation for map validation in the CAST R package" by Jan Linnenbrink, Carles Milà, Marvin Ludwig and Hanna Meyer.
 The manuscript has been submitted to the journal *Methods in Ecology and Evolution*.